pywirrarika/naki/README.md

 **Scientific papers**

+- Le, T. N., & Sadat, F. (2020, October).
+[Low-Resource NMT: an Empirical Study on the Effect of Rich Morphological Word Segmentation on Inuktitut.](https://www.aclweb.org/anthology/2020.amta-research.15.pdf) In Proceedings of the 14th Conference of the Association for Machine Translation in the Americas (AMTA 2020) (pp. 165-172).

 - Gómez Montoya, H. E. (2019).
 [A crowd-powered conversational assistant for the improvement of a neural machine translation system in native peruvian language](http://tesis.pucp.edu.pe/repositorio/bitstream/handle/20.500.12404/14989/GOMEZ_MONTOYA_HECTOR_ERASMO_CROWD_POWERED_CONVERSATIONAL.pdf?sequence=1).
 Pontificia Universidad Católica del Perú.